rose-collectionservices/collection-services-manual/02-ACCESSIONING AND PRECUSTODIAL WORK/readme.md

 *	Tag the curator in a comment on the acquisitions paperwork on Box with the accession number and collection information
 *	Gather the original documentation, as well as print copies of other pieces of documentation from Box to add to or create the physical CL-2 file.
 Write the accession number on the deed, if present, or on the invoice if there is no deed.
 *	Process the material at whichever level is deemed appropriate and create description according to the policies and procedures outlined in the Rose Library Collection Services Manual.
+*	Update the status of the acquisition in the Accessioning Workflow Airtable base

 The below instructions explain how to make accession records from start to finish.
 However, please note that most staff will not be creating any records from scratch.
 Navigate to the part of the instructions applicable to your piece of the workflow.